citynetwork/docs/docs/howto/openstack/nova/move-server-between-regions.md

+---
+description: How to transfer a virtual server between Cleura Cloud regions
+---
 # Moving a server from one region to another

 This guide will show you how to move a server to a different region in